g00glen00b/dimitri.codes/src/posts/2019-06-11-servicegraph-kiali-istio/index.md

 title: "Creating a servicegraph with Kiali and Istio"
 date: "2019-06-11"
 coverImage: "kiali-logo.png"
+categories: ["Tutorials"]
+tags: ["Envoy", "Grafana", "Istio", "Kiali", "Kubernetes", "Prometheus"]
 ---

-Last time, we've set up [Minikube with Istio](https://wordpress.g00glen00b.be/setting-up-minikube-istio-macos/), and we've [deployed our application using Kubernetes](https://wordpress.g00glen00b.be/spring-boot-kubernetes/).
+Last time, we've set up [Minikube with Istio](/setting-up-minikube-istio-macos/), and we've [deployed our application using Kubernetes](/spring-boot-kubernetes/).
 Today, we'll see how we can use [Kiali](https://www.kiali.io/) with Istio to visualise our service dependencies.

 ![Kubernetes + Istio + Kiali](images/kubernetes-istio-kiali-1024x279.png)